-Israel reportedly pushing deal for captive release without ending war
+Israel reportedly pushing deal to release captives without ending war

 “Of course, the question is what do they have to return to,” said Dekker.

-In Israel, the families of the captives have been applying increasing pressure on Israeli Prime Minister Benjamin Netanyahu to agree a deal.
+In Israel, the families of the captives have been applying increasing pressure on Prime Minister Benjamin Netanyahu to agree a deal.
 Amid the ongoing bombardment of Gaza, they worry that time is running out to bring their relatives home alive.

 On Monday, dozens of relatives stormed a parliamentary committee meeting, demanding that the government seek a deal to win their loved ones’ release.